Bake Play Smile

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-• Peppermint extract & green food colouring - both are quite strong, so start with a small amount and add more gradually if needed.
+• Peppermint extract and green food colouring - both are quite strong and concentrated.
+Start with a small amount and add more gradually.
+The colouring is purely optional - skip it for a more natural look with zero impact on flavour.

-• Chocolate + oil - Choose a quality brand of chocolate melts.
-Adding a little oil keeps the chocolate topping smooth and prevents cracking when slicing.
+• Chocolate melts + oil - use a good quality brand of chocolate melts.
+Adding a small amount of oil keeps the topping smooth and flexible, which is what prevents that annoying cracking when you slice it.

 Variations

-• Gluten-Free Peppermint Slice - Swap self-raising flour for a gluten-free SR flour blend (with xanthan gum included).
+• Gluten-free - swap the self-raising flour for a gluten-free SR flour blend (with xanthan gum included).

 How To Make Old Fashioned Peppermint Slice